 Check fluids – Before starting your tractor, make sure you have the right fluid levels.
 Running out of oil can destroy an engine very quickly.

-Dress appropriately – Wear close fitting clothing that won’t get snagged on branches or fences.
-Be sure to wear closed toe shoes.
-Eye protection is very important so use, either goggles or safety glasses.
+Dress appropriately – Wear close-fitting clothing that won’t get snagged on branches or fences.
+Be sure to wear closed-toe shoes.
+Eye protection is very important to use, either goggles or safety glasses.

 While riding/operating the tractor:

 Do not let anyone ride on the hood

 Only one person should be on the tractor at a time

 Watch out for sharp inclines and deep holes since your tractor can tip over if it hits these

 Do not take off any safety attachments, labels, or guards

 Make sure your attachment connects properly to the tractor

 Disengage the blade before driving over gravel.
 Otherwise, you can spew rocks like missiles.